Norse symbols can be used for protection, guidance, and strength, enhancing your spiritual practice and connecting you with Norse gods and goddesses.

 In Old Norse, Aegishjalmur (pronounced eye-gis-hiowl-mer) is written as Ægishjálmr or Œgishjalmr, which means frightening helmet(3) and is also known as the Helm of Awe.

-Aegishjalmur is a magical stave, powerful symbol, and a type of sigil.
+Aegishjalmur is a magical stave, a powerful symbol, and a type of sigil.
 It was believed to frighten enemies and guarantee the triumph and success of whoever wore it.

 The Aegishjálmr terrifies everyone who sees it; thus it could be derived from Classical influences since the Greek aigis has the same terrifying function (in the case of Zeus, the aigis is a shield, in the case of Pallas Athene a cloak crown with a Gorgon’s head).

 The Greek word aigis could have become the ‘helmet of terror’ in folk-etymology as a result of the influence of the phonetically similarly sounding ON aegr ‘terrible’.Rudolf Simek – Dictionary of Northern Mythology

 Aegishjalmur was first written in the Norse legend Fáfnismál, which recounts a story between Sigurd and a dragon named Fáfnir in the Poetic Eddas.

 The Poetic Eddas are Icelandic oral writings recorded between 1000 and 1300 C.E.
 The Eddas are the primary source of information on ancient Norse symbols, Paganism, and mythology.
 The poems are tragedies, with detailed depictions and emotional experiences of Gods and mortals.
 Women have a crucial role, and many are depicted as adept warriors.

 In the Norse legend Fáfnismál, Fáfnir the dragon says he’s invincible while sitting on his wealth of treasure because he wears the Helm of Awe.